zackforbing/ruby-submissions/1510/module_4_assignments/gametime/toni-rib-and-jordan-lawler/check_in2.markdown

 ### General Questions, Comments, Concerns?

-Turning seems a little complicated but we're pretty sure we've worked out the logic for how we want to do it.
-However, there might be unforseen complications due to the enemies varying speed.
+Nope, we're pretty stoked to get all the main pieces working so we can start making awesome and difficult levels.

 -----